 Some individuals may not comfortably wear cloth face masks without negatively affecting their breathing.
 Individuals unable to wear cloth facial coverings or better should consult HRS Disability Services for reasonable accommodations.

-PPE: This guidance replaces the previous guidance suspending use of certain PPE items (N95 masks, surgical masks, and disposable surgical gowns) for research purposes.
-Researchers may and should acquire and use PPE when it is appropriate based on the hazards associated with their research or other vocational purposes that regularly require PPE use.
+PPE: Researchers may and should acquire and use PPE when it is appropriate based on the hazards associated with their research or other vocational purposes that regularly require PPE use.
 Users of PPE are still expected to follow general safety guidelines (i.e., CDC, WADOH).
-PPE inventory should be maintained, and must be reported to the WSU Incident Command System (ICS) in order to be available for reallocation to healthcare when and if needed for public health emergencies.

 Following hazard assessment, the minimum PPE for most bench laboratory procedures includes lab coats, safety glasses, and gloves.